+Perce ntage

+Place of of eff ective Percen tage of

+incorporation owne ership voting power

+Name of joint venture and operation inte erest he eld Principal activity

+2022 2021 2022 2021

+% % % %

+Held by NSP Asia Investment I Holding

+Pte.
+Ltd.:

-Place of Percentage of effective e incorporation ownership interest and d Name of joint venture and operation voting po ower held Principal activity 2021 2020 (%) (%) Held by NSP Asia Investment Holdi ng Pte.
-Ltd.: Myanmar Credit Bureau Ltd. (1)(2) Myanmar 40 40 Provision of credit bureau services.
+Myanmar Credit Bureau Ltd. (1)(2) Myanmar 40 40 40 40 Provision of credit bureau

+services.

+Held by CBA (Cambodia) Pte.
+I td.:

 Equifax Cambodia Holdings Pte.
 Limited (formerly known as Veda Advantage (Cambodia Holdings) Pte.
-Limited) (1)(2)(3) Singapore - 49 Provision of credit reference services, credit rating and such services related to a credit bureau.
-Held by CBA (Cambodia) Pte.
-Ltd.: Equifax Cambodia Holdings Pte.
-Limited (formerly known as Veda Advantage (Cambodia Holdings) Pte.
-Limited) (1)(2)(3) Singapore 49 - Provision of credit reference services, credit rating and such services related to a credit bureau.
-Held by Equifax Cambodia Holding s Pte.
-Limited: Credit Bureau (Cambodia) Co.
-Ltd. (2) Cambodia 24.01 24.01 Provision of credit information services.
+Limited) (1)(2) Singapore 49 49 49 49 Provision of credit reference services, credit rating and such services related to a credit bureau.

+Held by Equifax Cambodia Ho Pte.
+Limited: ldings

+Credit Bureau (Cambodia) Co.
+Ltd. (1)(2) Cambodia 24.01 24.01 49 49 Provision of credit information services.

-The Group has joint control over these entities by virtue of the contractual arrangement with a joint venture partner, requiring all resolutions to be passed by a majority votes of not less than 75%.
+(1) The Group has joint control over these entities by virtue of the contractual arrangement with a joint venture partner, requiring all resolutions to be passed by a majority votes of not less than 75%.